HoraceShmorace/auth0-idp-webtask/README.md

 1. The apiUrl (including any query string values) is passed in the post data.

 ```
+import fetch from 'isomorphic-fetch' // Or any fetch library.

 const url = 'https://wt-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-x.auth0-extend.com/auth0-idp-webtask' // Your Webtask URL from the previous step.
 const options = {
   method: 'POST',